gatsbyjs/gatsby/docs/docs/recipes.md

 ![the graphql interface, with a sample query outlined below](./images/recipe-sourcing-contentful-graphql.png)

-To query for a Blog Posts titles from Contentful, use the following GraphQL query:
+To query for Blog Post titles from Contentful, use the following GraphQL query:

 ```graphql
 {